 While private creditors are not authorized to garnish wages, state tax agencies possess the legal right to garnish bank accounts for unpaid state taxes.
 If you have outstanding state tax obligations, being aware of this power is vital when opening a bank account in Texas.
 State tax agencies must submit a petition to the court for a Writ of Garnishment to enforce the collection of unpaid taxes from bank accounts.

 The specific procedures and laws for state tax agency garnishment in Texas may vary, and understanding the garnishment process in your state can help you protect your bank account from potential seizures.
-Consulting with a legal professional from Ronald Arthur Stearns Sr. PLLC or a tax advisor can be valuable in navigating these complex regulations and ensuring your financial security.
+Consulting with a legal professional from Ronald Arthur Stearns, Attorney at Law or a tax advisor can be valuable in navigating these complex regulations and ensuring your financial security.

 Types of Bank Accounts Exempt from Garnishment for Back Taxes